Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 You should also join relevant online communities and participate in discussions.

-This will help you build relationships with other industry professionals and future clients.
+This will help you build relationships with other industry professionals and future clients which has huge ROI when it comes to marketing for accountants.

 It’s important to remember that people do business with people they know, like, and trust.